All About Vitamin C: The Heroic Vitamin

 So, how does vitamin C come into play?
 Vitamin C may help the absorption of iron by transforming it into a more easily absorbed version of it.
 More vitamin C in your diet can even increase your iron absorption by over 65%.

 Vitamin C does this through various pathways.
 It increases white blood cell production.
-It helps these cells function better, and it helps in your first line of defence: your skin.
+It helps these cells function better, and it helps in your first line of defense: your skin.

 It strengthens your skin and its protective barriers.
 Researchers also suggest it may help improve wound healing (bonus!).